CodeCraftKJ/QBankingSystemv2.0/README.md

 ## Database Configuration

-The example code to create db for application is in README-DBcreator.sql file.
+The example code to create db --> [DB-SQLcreator.txt](https://github.com/CodeCraftKJ/QBankingSystemv2.0/files/15339000/DB-SQLcreator.txt)

 To configure the database connection, create an appsettings.json file with the following content: